 1- Whiplash Injury Treatment Exercises

 Some simple workouts will help you a lot in healing your neck whiplash pain and recover any damage.
 A professional trainer or your doctor can give you guided instructions for neck exercises that will help you improve your neck’s range of movement.
-Just avoid any sudden movement or any weight lifting exercises as it may worsen your injury even more.
+Just avoid any sudden movement or any weight lifting exercises as it may worsens your injury even more.

 2- Pain Killers

-Patients can take some over-the-counter painkillers to help you through the whiplash injury treatment process, for example, ibuprofen and acetaminophen to manage direct pain connected to whiplash injury.
+Patients can take some over-the-counter painkillers to help you through whiplash injury treatment process, for example, ibuprofen and acetaminophen to manage direct pain connected to whiplash injury.
 Since some people may be hypersensitive to some of the painkiller active ingredients, you should consult with your doctor to ensure that you take the correct medicine for your condition. .

 3- Pads and Improved Sleeping Habits

-If you are a patient with whiplash injury, it is suggested that you shouldn’t sleep on your stomach, guess why?
+If you are a patient of whiplash injury, it is suggested that you shouldn’t sleep on your stomach, guess why?
 Because doing so can harm the already damaged neck soft tissues, putting off the recovery process.

 4- Back Rub